RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/embedded-html.md

 # Exposed functions

-This module as a dynamic configurable module exposes is own :
+This module as a dynamic configurable module exposes its own:
   - moduleContainer  : Main module React component used to display this module,
   - adminContainer   : Main module React component used to display the administration panel of this module,
   - reducer          : To configure the general Redux Store.